And in Chinese: 11 Ways to Join Nouns, Verbal Phrases, Adjectives and Actions

 I like to eat chicken and beef.

-Beyond the Basics: All the Different Ways to Say “And” in Chinese
+- Other Ways to Express “And” in Chinese

 When you simply need to connect two nouns, go with 和.
 You can use 和 to connect two subjects or two objects.